vega/vega-lite/site/docs/tooltip.md

 <div class="vl-example" data-name="bar_tooltip_title"></div>

+Note that encoding a field without an [aggregation](aggregate.html) as a tooltip will result in the field being treated as a group by field.

 ## Disable tooltips

 To disable tooltips for a particular single view specification, you can set the `"tooltip"` property of a mark definition block to `null`.